 The District's assessment rates are based on an annual assessment engineer's report, which were approved under a Proposition 18 protest hearing for a duration of 30 years on a not to exceed basis.
 The annual assessment is developed based on an annual Assessment Engineer Report and are applied only to those parcels within the District receiving recycled water services.
 Fiscal Year 2012-2013 was the fifth year of a voter approved assessment, which was levied at \$25 per acre.
-Fiscal Year 2013-2014 was the first of a three-year voter approved assessment, which was levied at \$100.16 per acre.25 The assessments are collected by the County and disbursed to the District annually.
-The assessment was last updated in 2014.26 Water rates for recycled water are set by NSD.
+Fiscal Year 2013-2014 was the first of a three-year voter approved assessment, which was levied at \$100.16 per acre.26 The assessments are collected by the County and disbursed to the District annually.
+The assessment was last updated in 2014.27